-Means of verification:

-For national and municipal (ejido) land (for means 1 and 2):

-- 1. Title deed recorded in the IP's Land Register. - 2.
-Title deed recorded in the INA's National Agrarian Register.

-For land of the Indigenous and Afro-descendant Peoples of Honduras that is fully owned by the ICF (means 3):

-3. Title deed, resulting from separation, recorded in the IP's Land Register.

-Legal reference:

-For means 1, 2 and 3:

-- Articles 13, 14, 15, 18 and 19, Decree No 26-94 (ratification of ILO Convention 169).

-For means 1 and 2:

-- Articles 93, 94, 95, 100, 101 and 125, Decree No 82-2004, Property Law and its implementing regulation. - Article 92, Law on Agrarian Reform amended by the Law on the Modernisation and Development of the Agricultural Sector, Decree No 31-92.

-Competent institution:

-The IP, Directorate-General for Land Registration and Geography.

-The INA, National Agrarian Register.

-The ICF, Forestry Resources and Information Centre (CIPF).
+Means of verification: Legal reference: Competent institution: For national and municipal (ejido) land (for means 1 and 2): For means 1, 2 and 3: - Articles 13, 14, 15, 18 and 19, Decree No 26-94 For means 1: The IP, Directorate-General for Land Registration and Title deed recorded in the IP's Land Register.
+Title deed recorded in the INA's National Agrarian (ratification of ILO Convention 169).
+For means 1 and 2: Geography.
+For means 2: Register.
+For land of the Indigenous and Afro-descendant Peoples of Honduras that is fully owned by the ICF (means 3): 3.
+Title deed, resulting from separation, recorded in the IP's Land Register.
+Articles 93, 94, 95, 100, 101 and 125, Decree No. 82, 2004, Property Law and its implementing The INA, National Agrarian Register.
+For means 3: The ICF, Forestry Resources and Information Centre (CIPF).

-Article 69 of the amended Law on Municipalities, Decree No 127-2000.

-- Article 45, Decree No 98-2007, Law on Forestry, Protected Areas and Wildlife. - Decree No 61-2013 of 17 April 2013, authorising the ICF to respond to applications for title deeds for communal and inter-communal areas submitted by organisations of the Indigenous and Afro-descendant Peoples of Honduras. - Agreement No 031-2012 of 3 August 2012, in which the ICF defines the procedure for issuing title deeds for the ancestral lands of the Indigenous and Afro-descendant Peoples of Honduras living in the Río Plátano Biosphere. - As set out in Agreement No 031-2012 of 3 August 2012, a legislative decree is to be published to authorise the separation of the forest areas identified and owned by the ICF, so that the title deeds can be transferred to the Indigenous and Afro-descendant Peoples of Honduras.
+For means 2: Article 69 of the amended Law on Municipalities, Decree No 127-2000.
+For means 3: Article 45, Decree No 98-2007, Law on Forestry, Protected Areas and Wildlife.
+Decree No 61-2013 of 17 April 2013, authorising the ICF to respond to applications for title deeds for communal and inter-communal areas submitted by organisations of the Indigenous and Afro-descendant Peoples of Honduras.
+Agreement No 031-2012 of 3 August 2012, in which the ICF defines the procedure for issuing title deeds for the ancestral lands of the Indigenous and Afro-descendant Peoples of Honduras living in the Río Plátano Biosphere.
+As set out in Agreement No 031-2012 of 3 August 2012, a legislative decree is to be published to authorise the separation of the forest areas identified and owned by the ICF, so that the title deeds can be transferred to the Indigenous and Afro-descendant Peoples of Honduras.

 Indicator 2.1.2 The ICF respects the right to free prior and informed consent in the territories of the Indigenous and Afro-descendant Peoples of Honduras where commercial timber harvesting is intended to take place and by which those Peoples are directly affected.

-Means of verification: Legal reference: Competent institution: 1.
-Consultation report held by the ICF.
+Means of verification: Legal reference: Competent institution: Consultation report held by the ICF.
 Note: The consultation report held by the ICF sets out the result of the consultation (i.e. the requisite agreement or approval of the measures proposed to carry out commercial timber harvesting) conducted pursuant to ILO Convention 169 concerning Indigenous and Tribal Peoples and the national legislation in force.
-Articles 6 and 15 of Decree No 26-94 (ratification of ILO Convention 169).
-A reference to the national law on FPIC should be included once the law has been approved.
+Articles 6 and 15 of Decree No 26-94 (ratification of ILO Convention 169).A reference to the national law on FPIC should be included once the law has been approved.
 The ICF, Department of Community Forest Development.
 PRINCIPLE 3.
 FORESTRY SECTOR OPERATORS COMPLY WITH THE LAWS AND RULES ON FORESTRY MANAGEMENT, HARVESTING, TRANSPORT, PROCESSING OF, AND TRADE IN, TIMBER PRODUCTS.
 Criterion 3.1 Owners and usufructuaries of land with forest management contracts have forest management plans or special plans for agroforestry systems that fulfil the relevant legal requirements.
 Indicator 3.1.1 Owners of private and municipal (ejido) forest areas that carry out harvesting activities have an approved and valid forest management plan.
 Means of verification: Legal reference: Competent institution: 1.
 Approved and valid forest management plan.
 Articles 70 and 74, Decree No 98-2007, Law on Forestry, Protected Areas and Wildlife.
 The ICF, Department of Forest Management and Development.